19UV/MC-C-Cli-1.2.5/README.md

 # Minecraft 1.2.5 C++ Client
 A project, where, using WebAssembly we attempt to write a Minecraft 1.2.5 client.
 Should (hopefully) eventually be fully featured, and be able to run on (most) low-end systems.

+Note: As of now, it is required that a server be in offline mode for the C++ client to connect.

 ## Progression Goals
 1. Impliment Client Core In C++ **(Starting)**